janarthduraisingham/primary_care_variance/README.md

 # Variance in Primary Care Performance between London ICBS and within NCL ICB

-> Describe your project in 1-3 sentences.

 This repository contains four R scripts comprising part of a tool to aid decision in making in allocating additional resource to GP Practices in North Central London Integrated Care Board (NCL ICB)

 ## Description

-The scripts aim to illustrate variations in outcomes for people who use, or need to use, GP Practices in NCL ICB, in respect of three areas:
+The scripts aim to illustrate variations in outcomes for people who use, or need to use, GP Practices in NCL ICB.
+In line with the ICB's holistic, proactive approach to healthcare, this analysis is focussed on the following three areas:

-* Measures of local access to GPs
+* Variation in measures of local access to GPs
-* Measures of patient engagement with GPs
+* Variation in measures of patient engagement with GPs
-* Measures of opportunity for improving operational data integrity within GPS
+* Variation in measures of opportunity for improving operational data integrity within GPs

 ## Prerequisites